-Increases or decreases in the cost of dependent day care are now recognized as a change in status.
+Increases or decreases in the cost of dependent day care are recognized as a change in status.
 If you are enrolled in the Dependent Care FSA and the amount that you pay for daycare increases or decreases during the year, you may adjust your dependent care deductions accordingly within 31 days of the date of the change (with the exception if the cost change is imposed by a dependent care provider who is your relative).

 Contribution changes to the health or dependent care FSA must be made through Workday.
-Employees are required to complete a FSA Enrollment/Change Form, which is part of the process in Workday when submitting the change request.
+Employees are required to complete the FSA Enrollment/Change Form, which is part of the process in Workday when submitting the change request.

-Qualifying event changes to the Health Care or Dependent Care FSA in Workday will result in the payroll contribution taking effect with the next applicable pay cycyle.
-Employees should be sure to use the Qualifying Event date as the Benefit Event Date.
+Qualifying event changes to the Health Care or Dependent Care FSA in Workday will follow these rules:

+When an employee experiences a qualifying event, the payroll deduction change will go into effect for the NEXT applicable pay cycle.
+Employees should be sure to use the Qualifying Event date on the FSA Enrollment/Change Form.